-NOT REAL NEWS: A look at what didn’t happen this week
+The week in fake news: Social-media hits that fall short of reality

 Video of Kamala Harris saying ‘today is today’ was altered

-CLAIM: A video shows Vice President Kamala Harris saying in a speech: “Today is today.
+Claim: A video shows Vice President Kamala Harris saying in a speech: “Today is today.
 And yesterday was today yesterday.
 Tomorrow will be today tomorrow.
 So live today, so the future today will be as the past today as it is tomorrow.”

-THE FACTS: The original footage, from a rally on reproductive rights at Howard University last week, does not contain this quote.
+The facts: The original footage, from a rally on reproductive rights at Howard University last week, does not contain this quote.

 In the days after Harris headlined the rally in Washington, D.C., a real clip of her speech was mocked by Republicans, with one critic dubbing it a “word salad.”

 In the real footage, Harris says: “So I think it’s very important — as you have heard from so many incredible leaders — for us, at every moment in time, and certainly this one, to see the moment in time in which we exist and are present, and to be able to contextualize it, to understand where we exist in the history and in the moment as it relates not only to the past, but the future.”

-But over the weekend, social media users began sharing a version of the video that had been altered to change the audio so that Harris appears to be rambling incoherently.
+Over the weekend, social media users began sharing a version of the video that had been altered to change the audio so that Harris appears to be rambling incoherently.
 “Today is today.
 And yesterday was today yesterday.
 Tomorrow will be today tomorrow.
 So live today, so the future today will be as the past today as it is tomorrow,” Harris appears to say in the 22-second clip.

 The altered clip was first posted by an account that frequently posts footage of politicians that have been edited for comedic effect.
 While many users shared their video as a joke, others suggested it was real.
-The original footage was live streamed by NARAL Pro-Choice America, an abortion rights nonprofit.
-The White House’s transcript of Harris’ remarks also does not include the statement from the altered video.

 — Associated Press writer Karena Phan in Los Angeles contributed this report.